streamlinevideo/streamline/README.md

 ## Cool future work / Areas you can contribute / TODOs

-- Remove any dependancies that are vestigal.
+- Remove any dependencies that are vestigial.
 - Burn in test over time.
  - Create a config for NGINX or Apache which works as well as Caddy, so all of sever install can be scripted, and can be used outside of a personal license.
- - Add some sort of speed test so that you know what your connection can handle rather than rebuffering if the pixel rate is too agressive.
+ - Add some sort of speed test so that you know what your connection can handle rather than rebuffering if the pixel rate is too aggressive.
  - Create a way to remove old HTML files cleanly.
  - Create an embed code setup.
  - Move to a fixed version of FFmpeg when a stable branch comes out.